 While Disney Cruise Line does not currently have any ships sailing to or from the state of Florida — or any other US port — its UK Cruises will require Guests to show either a negative COVID-19 test — taken up to five days before the cruise — or proof of their COVID-19 vaccination.
 The Magic at Sea UK Disney cruises are set to launch this July.
 However, the suspension of Disney Cruise Line’s US cruise travel is only set to last through July and August for the Disney Dream, the Disney Wonder, and the Disney Fantasy.

-Florida is the main hub for cruise ships in the United States, and the imposing of fines on these ships could set DeSantis up for a big fight over whether or not he has the right to impose those kinds of fines on a private business.
+Florida is the main hub for cruise ships in the United States, and imposing fines on these ships could set DeSantis up for a big fight over whether or not he has the right to impose those kinds of fines on a private business.
 Norwegian Cruise Line has already stated that they may avoid the entire state of Florida if they are told they cannot ask Guests for proof of vaccination.

 Do you think Disney cruises should require proof of vaccination?
 Let us know in the comments!